 Optional ingredients

-Choosing dashi
+Choosing the right dashi

 Ingredients